openshift-labs/learn-katacoda/developing-on-openshift/helm/03-revision.md

 At the end of this chapter you will be able to:
 - Manage multiple `Helm Revisions` for your Helm Chart
 - `Upgrade` revisions for new changes
-- Reverting changes with `Rollback` of revisions
+- Revert changes with `Rollback` of revisions

 ## Upgrade revisions